jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 ## Versioning and Release Management
 {: .govuk-heading-l #versioningandreleasemanagement}

-During Private Beta and beyond, the Street Manager services will remain under continual active development.
+During Public Beta and beyond, the Street Manager services will remain under continual active development.
 Therefore, a process must be established which allows low-friction development to continue at pace, whilst providing the option for web frontend users and API integrators to focus on a higher-stability version of the services.
 {: .govuk-body}

 This section aims to describe the approach taken by the Street Manager team in order to meet both of those requirements.
 The approach is based upon existing GDS [best practices](https://gdstechnology.blog.gov.uk/2016/07/26/considering-our-approach-to-api-iteration/) and will undergo continual refinement over time, based on feedback from the consumers of the service environments as well as observations by the Street Manager project team.